Skip to main content

 • “Dialogue choices can influence relationships and the progression of the plot, offering multiple paths and endings that enhance replayability.”

-• “The only thing I think this game really needs to cement itself within the ranks of games I'd find myself playing for years to come is a few long-term systems for replayability, as raid bosses are already being planned.”
+• “The only thing I think this game really needs to cement itself within the ranks of games I'd find myself playing for years to come is a few long-term systems for replayability (scalable mob spawning, flexing out the ascension points system to burn off unused points, ways to spend unused XP after max level is reached, gold dumps that make all the loot hoarding feel rewarding, etc.), as raid bosses are already being planned.”

-• “The only thing I think this game really needs to cement itself within the ranks of games I'd find myself playing for years to come is a few long-term systems for replayability, such as scalable mob spawning, expanding the ascension points system to utilize unused points, ways to spend unused XP after max level is reached, and gold dumps that make all the loot hoarding feel rewarding, especially since raid bosses are already being planned.”
+• “The only thing I think this game really needs to cement itself within the ranks of games I'd find myself playing for years to come is a few long-term systems for replayability (scalable mob spawning, expanding the ascension points system to burn off unused points, ways to spend unused XP after max level is reached, gold sinks that make all the loot hoarding feel rewarding, etc.), as raid bosses are already being planned.”

 • character development